 The Role of AI in Google Workspace DLP

+Google has integrated AI and machine learning (ML) to improve the accuracy of data classification and detection in Google Workspace DLP.
 In April 2024, Google integrated an AI-based component into its Google Workspace DLP.
 Much of the power of Google DLP’s Remediation Actions is based on DLP labels.
 If a file is labeled as “Confidential” or “Intellectual Property” or “PII”, you can then use that as the basis to trigger a Remediation Action.
-But labeling ALL your past Google Drive assets takes a very long time, and making sure new assets are properly labeled requires constant vigilance on the part of your information security team.
+But, labeling ALL your past Google Drive assets takes a very long time, and making sure new assets are properly labeled requires constant vigilance on the part of your information security team.
 In short, labeling often doesn’t happen, thereby limiting the positive impact of Google Workspace DLP.

 Like any AI-based assessment, Google’s AI classification labels aren’t 100% accurate, but it’s certainly better than not having it at all.
 The labels can also be used by more advanced tools, like DoControl’s platform, to trigger specific, granular actions.